Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Fundamentals of Artificial Intelligence

 \subsection{Background}

 Even though AI has recently gained enormous attention, it is not a new term and it was initially coined in 1956.
-In fact, AI is a computation paradigm that aims to teach machines how to act, react, learn, reason, plan, solve problems, and behave like humans.
-Particularly, by absorbing the knowledge from the real-world data, the AI agent makes decisions without being previously programmed.
-Multiple techniques and procedures fall under this broad umbrella, such as rule-based systems, expert systems, blackboard architectures, control systems, and well-known machine learning algorithms.
-Machine learning generally includes three categories, which are supervised, unsupervised and online learning.
+Multiple techniques and procedures fall under AI broad umbrella, such as rule-based systems, expert systems, control systems, and well-known machine learning algorithms.
+Machine learning generally includes three categories, which are supervised, unsupervised and reinforcement learning.
 An important branch of machine learning is deep learning that can be supervised or unsupervised and it is based on simulating the biological nervous system and performing the learning through subsequent layers transformation.
-As most of the pervasive applications are led by deep learning techniques and recently online learning, the crossover between the above-mentioned domains (shown in Fig. \ref{DL}) defines the scope of this paper.
+As most of the pervasive applications are led by deep learning techniques and recently reinforcement learning, the crossover between the above-mentioned domains (shown in Fig. \ref{DL}) defines the scope of this paper.